MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/clubs/clubs.md

 # Clubs

-Clubs is a feature in the Xbox Live Social platform.
+Clubs is one of the Xbox Live Social features.

 ## In this section